honzafojtik/applied-math-workshop/part-1/math-workshop-deeplearning.md

 ## 3 Weights & Biases
 > How the network learns

+Each connection in a neural network has a **weight** (`w`) and each neuron has a **bias** (`b`).
+These are the main values the model adjusts during training.

 - **Weights** (W): determine how much each input contributes.
   For inputs x₁, x₂ with weights w₁, w₂:

       weighted sum = w₁ × x₁ + w₂ × x₂

-A larger wᵢ makes xᵢ more influential; a negative wᵢ makes it ignore certain features.
+  A larger wᵢ makes xᵢ more important; a negative wᵢ means xᵢ has a reducing or canceling effect.
+  The network changes the weights during training to learn what matters in the input.

-- **Biases** (b): a constant added after the weighted sum, shifting the result.
+- **Biases** (b): a fixed number added after the weighted sum.
-  Together:
+  It shifts the output up or down:

       z = w₁ × x₁ + w₂ × x₂ + b

-  Even if all inputs are zero, b lets the neuron output a non‑zero value.
+  Without a bias, the output would always be zero when all inputs are zero.
+  The bias allows the neuron to produce a non-zero output even in that case.
+  This gives the model more flexibility and helps it fit patterns in the data better.

+Weights and biases are the **parameters** the network learns.
+These values decide what the model does and how it responds to different inputs.

 ---
 ## 4 Activation Functions